gabbersepp/dev.to-posts/blog-posts/eleventy-static-page/eleventy-static-page.md

 >**Example files:** You'll find the example code [in the blog post's project directory](https://github.com/gabbersepp/dev.to-posts/tree/master/blog-posts/eleventy-static-page/project/README.md)

 This is the second part of this series.
-In the first I talked about my motivations to revive my old website [biehler-josef.de](https://biehler-josef.de).
+In the first I talked about my motivations to revive my old website (link will be added in the next days).
 Now we need to build the first milestone and this is definitely the HTML that everyone can view in the browser.
 I thought a lot about how to do this.
 For those that just began to code the last one to ten years, I can tell you that today you have the best time ever.
 Back then there were only a few tutorials, nearly nothing complex with **javascript**, **PHP** was very popular and so were PHP based CMS systems.
 Nowadays this has changed completely.
 You have plenty of possibilities to build a website.
 You can choose whatever JS framework you want.
 You can host your page, whether you use NodeJS or C# or ... , with very low cost or even for free if you publish your project der an open source license.